glenbreaks/Functional-Programming-Language-Fun/Modules/README.md

 <br/>

 ## Syntax changes
-We made three adjustments to the F syntax:
+We made four adjustments to the F syntax:
 1. We decided to interchange the semicolons between multiple `Local Definitions` with commas because we wanted semicolons to be used only between multiple `Definitions` (for better readability).

 2. According to the script the precedence of the negation should be lower than the precedence of an addition.
 This would lead to `-5 + 2` being evaluated as `-7`.
 We wanted our syntax to be more intuitive so we changed the precedences to let `-5 + 2` be evaluated as `-3`.